nksubramanian/PracticeUnitTest/Beginning Unit Testing.md

  In the above program, assert is used to make an assertion about the result.
 You get passed or failed for each of asserts if they're true or false respectively.

+ Step 3: You could then run the above file using pytest test_StackModule.py either in the command prompt or in the console provided in the pyCharm editor.